iliapopov17/iliapopov17/README.md

 ### NGS Data Analysis 🧐

 This [repository](https://github.com/iliapopov17/NGS-Data-Analysis-Manual) contains a manual on conducting NGS data analysis studies.
-At the moment there are detailed manuals on Quality Control and Variant Calling. **Much more to be disclosured soon!**
+At the moment there are detailed manuals on Quality Control and Variant Calling along with the complete pipeline of simple research in phylogenetics. **Much more to be disclosured soon!**
 </details>

 ## Skills: